Jorma Taccone: Personal life

-Taccone was born in Berkeley, California, the son of Suellen Ehnebuske and Tony Taccone, the artistic director of the Berkeley Repertory Theatre.
+Taccone was born in Berkeley, California, to Suellen Ehnebuske and Tony Taccone, the artistic director of the Berkeley Repertory Theatre.
 His father is of half Italian and half Puerto Rican descent.
-He attended University of California, Los Angeles (UCLA) and graduated with a BA in Theater in 2000.
+Taccone attended University of California, Los Angeles (UCLA) and graduated with a BA in Theater in 2000.
+He spent one semester at the University of Lancaster in United Kingdom as part of his degree study.
 His brother, Asa, is a member of the band Electric Guest.
-He is named after his father's friend, Jorma Kaukonen, Jefferson Airplane's famed guitarist.
+He is named after Jorma Kaukonen, Jefferson Airplane's famed guitarist.

 Taccone lives in New York City.
-He is married to film director Marielle Heller, with whom he has a son (born December 12, 2014).
+He is married to film director Marielle Heller, with whom he has a son (born December 2014) and a daughter (born August 2020).
 His brother-in-law, Nate, a musician, composed the scores for The Diary of a Teenage Girl and Can You Ever Forgive Me?.
-His sister-in-law, Emily, is a stand-up comic and a writer for the HBO comedy Barry.
+His sister-in-law, Emily Heller, is a stand-up comic and a writer for the HBO comedy Barry.

+On August 31, 2025, Taccone was hospitalized after he fell 20 feet and shattered his pelvis.
+He is expected to be able to walk again in 3-6 months.

 Career

 In the fall of 2005, Samberg, Taccone, and Schaffer joined the staff of NBC's late-night variety show Saturday Night Live.
 Since then, as The Lonely Island, they have created more than 100 SNL Digital Shorts including the YouTube favorites "Lazy Sunday" (featuring Chris Parnell), "Jizz in My Pants", "I'm on a Boat" (featuring T-Pain) and the Emmy-winning "Dick in a Box" (featuring Justin Timberlake).
 Taccone produces much of the music for The Lonely Island, including "Lazy Sunday", "Dick in a Box", and many other tracks that appear on The Lonely Island first album, Incredibad, released in February 2009.
 As a director, he is responsible for the SNL shorts "MacGruber", "Business Meeting", "Sloths", "Giraffes", and others.
 He also directed a "MacGruber" Pepsi commercial spot for the 43rd Super Bowl, which aired February 1, 2009.

 In 2007, Taccone co-starred in Paramount's Hot Rod (starring Andy Samberg, directed by Akiva Schaffer).
 He is one of the principal actors in the music video "Jizz in My Pants" too.
 He played Guy #2 in "We Like Sportz", reprising the role from "Just 2 Guyz", and the lead role of Brett in The Lonely Island's The 'Bu, the group's record-breaking contribution to Channel 101, where he played a ninja who did not belong.
 The 'Bu, a parody of The OC, also starred Sarah Chalke as Melissa and Andy Samberg as Aaron.
 In the group's first Channel 101 show, "ITV Buzz Countdown", he played Chris Hoffman, a fictional VJ in a parody of MTV's Total Request Live.